 The church celebrated it’s 110th anniversary in 2017

-In September of 2018, Hurricane Florence left the church sanctuary due to extensive water damage.
+In September of 2018, the church sanctuary was heavily damaged by Hurricane Florence.
 For the next 9 months the work of the church continued without interruption, with Sunday services relocated to our Fellowship Hall.
 Thanks to the of help of dedicated volunteers working with insurers, government agencies, and local contractors, the congregation was able to return to a beautifully renovated sanctuary in June of 2019.

 We welcome everyone to join us in worship, fellowship and service to those that are in need.